-The Franklin wanted a website that would showcase their new facility and appeal to their target audience.
+The Franklin wanted a website designed to showcase their new facility and appeal to their target audience.
 They needed a place where they could post their latest developments and promote the facility and its key objectives.
 They wanted somewhere to add news and have the ability to change content easily.

-Finally, they needed the website to integrate with their existing third-party application system, which managed their online applications from scientists who wanted to apply to work at the facility.
+Finally, they needed to integrate the website with their existing third-party application system, which managed their online applications from scientists wanting to work at the facility.

 The Franklin realised that this would take time, and were keen to have something in place in the meantime.
 They required an interim solution that could be developed quickly to promote their research facilities in the short-term.
 An interim website would allow potential scientists to find out more about the Franklin and what they can offer while their main site was being developed.

 Like with all clients, we started with a kick-off meeting.
 This gave us the opportunity to map out and understand what the Franklin were trying to achieve.
 This included everything from what pages and functionality they needed, to what colour schemes would be used.
 Although they’d already had some branding work done, we designed colour schemes to help adapt it for online use.
 This was presented using mood boards for feedback, then adapted accordingly.
 They were then incorporated into our proposed designs.

 The main objective was to get something up quickly, but that was still in keeping with their brand.
 Our ready-to-use custom website templates, built in WordPress, offered a dynamic framework that could be moulded to fit the Franklin’s requirements.
 It provided them with a branded website that could display all the information they needed.
 They could effectively post news and information, whilst maintaining simple navigation for visitors and providing a good user experience.